Rob produced his own Management Research Report whilst completing a Postgraduate Diploma in Human Resource Management in Manchester, UK.

 I did my report whilst completing a Postgraduate Diploma in Human Resource Management in Manchester, UK.
 My employer paid for me to attend university one day per week, and my Director of HR at the time was keen to ensure that my report had real-world value, so we worked together to come up with the 'problem' that I was looking to address with my research.

 Stages for Conducting a Management Research Report

 This is the stage where you undertake your original research.
 This may take a number of forms.
-It may involve primary data collection (for example a questionnaire survey, interviews, focus groups) or original analysis of secondary data (for example company records, labour market figures etc.) It may involve a combination of these.
+It may involve primary data collection (a questionnaire survey, interviews or focus groups, for example) or original analysis of secondary data (e.g., company records, labour market figures, etc.) It may involve a combination of these.
 The important thing is that this research needs to be original and that it needs to be substantial enough to support a report of the size required.
 A couple of interviews or a short survey of 20 people is unlikely to be sufficient.